DLR Prescreening® of new fuel candidates

 Fuel sample with prescreening data

-In prescreening, a fuel is first chemically analyzed, then its properties are compared with those of other fuels and the specifications of the ASTM standardization authority.
+In the DLR Prescreening®, a fuel is first chemically analyzed, then its properties are compared with those of other fuels and the specifications of the ASTM standardization authority.

-Point of contact for manufacturers from all over Europe
+A contact point for manufacturers from all over Europe

 In the years since the project Jetscreen, the interdisciplinary team has built up unique expertise in the evaluation of new types of fuel.
 It is the official contact for companies from all over Europe.
 Numerous research projects and companies have had samples of their developments analysed at the institute and have been able to use the feedback to optimise their processes.
 The evaluation of a whole range of new fuels, in combination with combustion chamber tests and co-operation with other DLR institutes in flight tests, has shown that the prediction made by the prescreening developed by us is not only accurate, but also very precise.